cedric-v/cedric-v/src/en/rdv/clarte.md

     <div class="space-y-4">
       <p class="text-lg text-[#0f172a]/80">
-        This workshop is designed for <strong>entrepreneurs and freelancers</strong> who want to:
+        This meeting is designed for <strong>entrepreneurs and freelancers</strong> who want to:
       </p>

       <ul class="space-y-3 text-[#0f172a]/80">